truecharts/website/docs/manual/SCALE/guides/linking-apps.md

 - `traefik-metrics.ix-traefik.svc.cluster.local                9180/TCP`
 - `traefik-tcp.ix-traefik.svc.cluster.local                    80/TCP,443/TCP`

-So. i you wanted to reach the metrics port, you should use `traefik-metrics.ix-traefik.svc.cluster.local` as the name as that port would not be available on other services.
+So, if you wanted to reach the metrics port, you should use `traefik-metrics.ix-traefik.svc.cluster.local` as the name as that port would not be available on other services.

 ## Video Guide